Metro-Records/la-metro-councilmatic/README.md

 Make sure your changes are deployed to the production server (i.e. you've cut a release with your changes).

 1. Look at the times cron tasks are run (specified in [`scripts/lametro-crontasks`](https://github.com/datamade/la-metro-councilmatic/blob/master/scripts/lametro-crontasks)), and plan to rebuild the index inbetween those times.
 Rebuilding the index will take a few minutes, so plan accordingly.
-2. Deploy your changes to production.
-3. As above: shell into the server, go to the `lametro` repo, then remove and rebuild the Solr container.
+2. As above: shell into the server, go to the `lametro` repo, then remove and rebuild the Solr container.
 ```
 ssh ubuntu@boardagendas.metro.net
-cd /home/datamade/lametro-production
+cd /home/datamade/lametro

 sudo docker stop lametro-production-solr
 sudo docker rm lametro-production-solr

 sudo docker-compose up -d solr-production
 ```
-4. Switch to the datamade user and rebuild the index.
+3. Switch to the datamade user and rebuild the index.
 ```
 workon lametro
 python manage.py rebuild_index --batch-size=200